 A vacuum packer is highly recommended, it removes all the air before completely sealing the packed game, while the pouches it uses are strong enough to prevent the microscopic cracking that will occur in conventional polythene freezer bags, leading to tainting.

-If you use ordinary freezer bags double wrap your game and remove all the air you can before sealing with wire ties.
+If you use ordinary freezer bags double wrap your game and remove all the air you can before sealing.

 Organise your freezer